-Colombo Calling: The 10 Best Restaurants in the Sri Lankan Capital
+10 Best Restaurants in Colombo, Sri Lanka

-Sri Lankan cuisine has always been one of the delights of this island nation and Colombo’s restaurant scene is thriving, with a range of fine dining, budget eats and quirky colonial eateries offering everything from seafood extravaganzas, tea festivals and fusion innovation to suit every taste.
+Sri Lankan cuisine has always been one of the delights of this island nation.
+Colombo’s restaurant scene is thriving, with a range of fine dining, budget eats and quirky colonial eateries offering everything from seafood extravaganzas, tea festivals and fusion innovation to suit every taste.
 As these ten restaurants reveal, a visit to Colombo offers an unmissable chance to explore the best of Sri Lankan food culture.

 The Gallery Café

-Opened in 1998 in the former offices of world renowned architect Geoffrey Bawa, The Gallery Café offers a unique combination of art and gastronomy within its atmospheric dining room.
+Opened in 1998 in the former offices of world-renowned architect Geoffrey Bawa, The Gallery Café offers a unique combination of art and gastronomy within its atmospheric dining room.
 As part of the Paradise Road complex, visitors can peruse an art gallery which hosts a rotating selection of local artists and designers before sitting down to dine.
 In the dining room they will be served the best in authentic Sri Lankan fare, topped off with fusion elements, and using only the freshest local ingredients.
 The lemon grass and ginger chicken, black pork curry and prawn curry with sautéed kankun all come highly recommended, as do the Café’s many cocktails.

 Named the 38th best restaurant in Asia by San Pellegrino, Nihonbashi is run by Japanese-Sri Lankan chef restaurateur Dharshan Munidasa, who brings a slice of Japanese elegance to the Sri Lankan capital.
 The décor purposefully evokes the Zen like calm of a Japanese garden, with gently bubbling fountains and a minimalist, understated atmosphere.
-The cuisine is similarly simple, utilising the most delicate combinations to bring the best out of sashimi and sushi, all of which is presented with beautiful attention to detail.
+The cuisine is similarly simple, utilizing the most delicate combinations to bring the best out of sashimi and sushi, all of which is presented with beautiful attention to detail.
 Every item on the menu is prepared to perfection, with a charcoal grill and hotpot dishes to accompany the signature sushi and sashimi.

 Nihonbashi, Galle Face Terrace, Colombo, Sri Lanka, +94 112 323847

-Offering a master class in South Indian cuisine, Chutneys is one of the best places to experience the rich variety of this culinary culture.
+Offering a master class in south Indian cuisine, Chutneys is one of the best places to experience the rich variety of this culinary culture.
 It includes dishes from all of the four primary states of southern India – Andhra Pradesh, Karnataka, Kerala and Tamil Nadu – and also features vegetarian dishes for every state.
 The incredible diversity of food culture in each of these states is explored through an extensive menu, particular highlights of which include the many types of Dosai on offer, and dishes such as Prawn Masala and Cashew Nut and Onion Raga.

 Chutneys, 77, Galle Road, Colombo 03, Sri Lanka, +94 11 249 7372

 Known as one of Colombo’s most exclusive restaurants, Curry Leaf raises Sri Lankan cuisine to new gastronomic heights and is the best place to experience the culinary potential of the tradition fare of this island nation.
-Dishes such as String Hoppers, Hoppers, Pittu and Kottu Rotti are transformed into refined pieces of classical gastronomy, whilst the relaxed open air ambience lets visitors observe the cooking techniques for themselves.
+Dishes such as String Hoppers, Hoppers, Pittu and Kottu Rotti are transformed into refined pieces of classical gastronomy, whilst the relaxed open-air ambience lets visitors observe the cooking techniques for themselves.

-Sri Lanka’s seafood is one of the most prized elements of its culinary scene, with Sri Lankan restaurateurs taking advantage of the riches of the Indian ocean to offer the freshest ingredients every day.
-This is exemplified in Seafood Cove, which is located in a rustic setting right on the beach front, and which lets the daily catch determine its ever changing menu.
+Sri Lanka’s seafood is one of the most prized elements of its culinary scene, with Sri Lankan restaurateurs taking advantage of the riches of the Indian Ocean to offer the freshest ingredients every day.
+This is exemplified in Seafood Cove, which is located in a rustic setting right on the beach front, and which lets the daily catch determine its ever-changing menu.
 The chefs are able to tailor the wide range of fish and shellfish to patron’s specifications, whilst a live Calypso band brings a touch of the tropical to proceedings.